UTSA vs. Louisiana Tech NCAA Football Odds, Plays and Insights | October 23, 2021

 UTSA vs. Louisiana Tech College Football Odds, Plays and Insights

-Oddsmakers give the No. 24 UTSA Roadrunners (7-0, 0-0 C-USA) the edge when they visit the Louisiana Tech Bulldogs (2-4, 0-0 C-USA) on Saturday, October 23, 2021 in a matchup between C-USA rivals at Joe Aillet Stadium.
-UTSA is favored by 6 points.
-The point total is set at 58.
+The Louisiana Tech Bulldogs (2-4, 0-0 C-USA) are touchdown underdogs in a road C-USA matchup against the No. 24 UTSA Roadrunners (7-0, 0-0 C-USA) on Saturday, October 23, 2021 at Joe Aillet Stadium.
+The total has been set at 59 points for this matchup.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.